-Join Todd Perkins for an in-depth discussion in this video Understanding the UIDocument class, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Understanding the UIDocument class, part of iOS App Development: Apple iCloud API (2013).

 We've already looked at how to integrate with iCloud using key value pairs.…Another way to integrate with iCloud is by using individual documents.…You can use those documents through the UI document class.…The app I'm working in here is the same as the basic note taking app, except for…I have the MasterView method and MasterViewController that returns the instance.…And again, that instance is set in viewDidLoad.…We did write this code in previous a chapter, so you may already have it there.…